mehackit/sonic-pi-workshop/_exercises/ja/03-tweak-the-sounds/03-effects.md

 ---
 chapter: Tweak the sounds
 title: Effects
-lang: en
+lang: ja
 layout: exercise
 ---

 We've been holding this off for too long now, so here it comes: `with_fx`!

 That's a powerful tool for adding different effects to your composition.
 Let's start with `:reverb`.
 Pretty much everything sounds nice with a reverb.
 Start with surrounding your code with a `with_fx :reverb do` and `end` blocks: